 You can reduce fragmentation using any of the free defrag tool.
-This process consolidate the fragments of hard drive and collects the separates pieces to one places allowing the them to be accessed easily.
+This process consolidates the fragments of the hard drive and collects the separates pieces to one places allowing them to be accessed easily.

 Make sure to remove browser cache, and emptying the Recycle Bin, or backing up data from your system before the defragmentation process.
 You can use any backup tool or online backup services for this task.
 This way reading and writing will be happening soon.